jaxankey/Virtual-Game-Table/README.md

 function new_game() { game.load_state_from_server('setup-standard.txt') }
 ```

-Even for the more complicated games (poker, e.g.), making the images usually takes more time than writing the code.
+A more complicated version of this, including a snap grid, is in the `games/checkers` folder.
+Even for the more complicated games (poker, e.g.), writing the code takes far less time than making / finding the images.

 ## Games